zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Zowe description

 Zowe is an open source project created to host technologies that benefit the Z platform.
-It is managed by the Open Mainframe Project who are part of the Linux Foundation.
-More information can be found on https://zowe.org.
+It is a sub-project of [Open Mainframe Project](https://www.openmainframeproject.org/projects) which is part of the Linux Foundation.
+More information about [Zowe](https://zowe.org) is available at https://zowe.org.

 ### Zowe FMIDs